developer-zebra/developer-zebra-site/src/oeminfo/consume/index.md

 ## Consuming OEMinfo Data

-**The process of retrieving data through OEMinfo is the same as that of querying an [Android content provider](https://developer.android.com/guide/topics/providers/content-providers)**.
+**The process of retrieving data through OEMinfo is the same as that of querying an [Android Content Provider](https://developer.android.com/guide/topics/providers/content-providers)**.
 And like Android, OEMinfo employs content URIs to identify certain data available from a provider.

 **However, before an app can retrieve data from OEMinfo, it must first receive permission** to do so.
 This step must be performed only once for each app, but is required before the app can attempt any OEMinfo read operation.